Your username is your work email address.

 The first time you log in to your account, you will be asked to change your password.
 After that, use the Change Password tool to make changes.

 Premium content is content on the NASFAA website that is limited to members or other audiences, such as conference attendees.
 To find out if you should have access to premium content, please contact NASFAA Membership Services at [email protected] or (202) 785-0453 x 1.

 When you select a premium content link from an email or other communication, you will be asked to log in.
 You may be asked to enter your login information again if you access areas of the website that are provided by third-party vendors, such as the Career Center.
 If you are already logged in to the site, you will proceed to any premium content automatically.

 If you are logged in and see this message, it means that your profile does not include the rights to view this content.
 For example, it may be a page for conference attendees or another user group that you do not belong to.
 Your membership may have expired, or you may no longer be attached to a previous employer.
 Having a myNASFAA account does not automatically grant you access to premium content.
 To find out if your school is a NASFAA member, once logged in, scroll down to the bottom of the Contact Information page to review your membership status.
 If you need assistance, contact NASFAA Membership Services at [email protected] or (202) 785-0453 x 1.

 If your new employer is a NASFAA member, your access to premium content will remain.
 If your new institution/organization is not a member, your account will remain, but access to content will be removed.

 Access to premium content is restricted to members and other groups, only.
-If you are a member of the press or you are considering membership in NASFAA, you can request access via the Trial Access Form or contact NASFAA Membership Services at email@example.com or call (202) 785-0453 x 1 for limited, temporary access.
+If you are a member of the press or you are considering membership in NASFAA, you can request access via the Trial Access Form or you can contact NASFAA Membership Services through email at [email protected] or by calling (202) 785-0453 x 1 for limited, temporary access.
 If you are a financial aid administrator, we encourage you to join NASFAA.